PAY RANGE: N32**

 Graduation from an accredited school of dentistry with a degree of Doctor of Dental Surgery, or Doctor of Dental Medicine and possession of a Master's Degree in Public Health, Business Administration, Hospital Administration, Public Administration, or a related area.

 Five years of experience in the practice of dentistry, which includes at least three years of administrative and supervisory experience in public health or an organized group dental program involving the development and application of program standards and procedures as well as assigning and reviewing the work of dentists and auxiliary staff.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Possession of, or eligibility for, a license to practice dentistry in the Commonwealth of Pennsylvania issued by the Pennsylvania State Dental Council and Examining Board at the time of application and possession of license at the time of appointment and during tenure of employment.
+Eligibility for a license to practice dentistry in the Commonwealth of Pennsylvania issued by the Pennsylvania State Dental Council and Examining Board at the time of application and possession of license at the time of appointment and during tenure of employment.